Golden Minerals (NYSEAMERICAN:AUMN) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a research report issued to clients and investors on Thursday.
-The firm set a “sell” rating on the basic materials company’s stock.
+Analysts at StockNews.com initiated coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a research report issued on Sunday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

-Several other research firms also recently commented on AUMN.
-Fundamental Research set a $19.25 target price on Golden Minerals and gave the stock a “buy” rating in a report on Tuesday, April 4th.
-HC Wainwright restated a “buy” rating and issued a $15.00 price target on shares of Golden Minerals in a research note on Wednesday, March 15th.
+A number of other equities analysts have also recently commented on the stock.
+HC Wainwright reaffirmed a “buy” rating and set a $15.00 price objective on shares of Golden Minerals in a research report on Wednesday, March 15th.
+Fundamental Research set a $19.25 price target on shares of Golden Minerals and gave the company a “buy” rating in a report on Tuesday, April 4th.

 Institutional Trading of Golden Minerals

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Millennium Management LLC boosted its stake in Golden Minerals by 275.2% during the second quarter.
-Millennium Management LLC now owns 148,408 shares of the basic materials company’s stock valued at $53,000 after buying an additional 108,858 shares during the last quarter.
-Citadel Advisors LLC increased its holdings in Golden Minerals by 126.3% during the 3rd quarter.
-Citadel Advisors LLC now owns 274,079 shares of the basic materials company’s stock worth $71,000 after purchasing an additional 152,974 shares during the period.
-Virtu Financial LLC increased its holdings in Golden Minerals by 264.2% during the 1st quarter.
-Virtu Financial LLC now owns 153,867 shares of the basic materials company’s stock worth $77,000 after purchasing an additional 111,616 shares during the period.
-Renaissance Technologies LLC boosted its position in Golden Minerals by 49.5% during the 3rd quarter.
-Renaissance Technologies LLC now owns 341,788 shares of the basic materials company’s stock valued at $88,000 after acquiring an additional 113,100 shares in the last quarter.
-Finally, State Street Corp boosted its position in Golden Minerals by 62.4% during the 1st quarter.
-State Street Corp now owns 255,615 shares of the basic materials company’s stock valued at $128,000 after acquiring an additional 98,236 shares in the last quarter.
-Hedge funds and other institutional investors own 9.73% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of AUMN.
+ETF Managers Group LLC raised its position in Golden Minerals by 128.4% during the fourth quarter.
+ETF Managers Group LLC now owns 5,740,079 shares of the basic materials company’s stock valued at $1,575,000 after purchasing an additional 3,226,850 shares in the last quarter.
+Jane Street Group LLC bought a new stake in shares of Golden Minerals during the 3rd quarter worth $292,000.
+Renaissance Technologies LLC grew its position in Golden Minerals by 87.5% in the first quarter.
+Renaissance Technologies LLC now owns 882,488 shares of the basic materials company’s stock valued at $179,000 after acquiring an additional 411,765 shares during the last quarter.
+Citadel Advisors LLC grew its position in Golden Minerals by 126.3% in the third quarter.
+Citadel Advisors LLC now owns 274,079 shares of the basic materials company’s stock valued at $71,000 after acquiring an additional 152,974 shares during the last quarter.
+Finally, State Street Corp raised its stake in Golden Minerals by 62.4% during the first quarter.
+State Street Corp now owns 255,615 shares of the basic materials company’s stock worth $128,000 after acquiring an additional 98,236 shares in the last quarter.
+Institutional investors own 9.73% of the company’s stock.

 Golden Minerals Company Profile